 The Mayor’s Book Club is an annual citywide reading campaign to develop a community experience through reading and discussion of shared books.
 Additionally, the program’s goal is to broaden and deepen an appreciation of literature in the Austin community, to increase the visibility of the Austin Public Library, and to promote its value to the entire community.

-2013 Selections Feature Two National Book Award Finalists
+Last year's Selections Featured Two National Book Award Finalists

-This year, Mayor Leffingwell has selected two books to share with the city: The Yellow Birds by Kevin Powers and Billy Lynn’s Long Halftime Walk by Ben Fountain.
-Both novels explore the impact of the Iraq War on soldiers, families, and the American mindset, and both are 2012 National Book Award finalists.
-Powers will visit Austin in late April and Fountain will visit in October for a series of events designed to engage the community in an exploration of the questions and concerns raised by the two novels.
+In 2013, Mayor Lee Leffingwell selected two books to share with the city: The Yellow Birds by Kevin Powers and Billy Lynn’s Long Halftime Walk by Ben Fountain.
+Both novels explore the impact of the Iraq War on soldiers, families, and the American mindset, and both were finalists for the 2012 National Book Award.
+Powers visited Austin in April 2013 and Fountain visited in October for a series of events designed to engage the community in an exploration of the questions and concerns raised by the two novels.

 The Yellow Birds is a lyrical and afflicting account of two young privates engaged alongside their platoon in a bloody battle for the city of Al Tafar, Iraq.
 Beyond the fatigue, exhaustion, and the human toll of war, the novel eloquently renders what so many soldiers experience—the difficulty and isolation of returning home filled with memories and visions too difficult to speak of or set aside.
 This is Powers’s first novel, praised by writer Tom Wolfe as “the All Quiet on the Western Front of America’s Arab wars.”